Cong-Ha/PopsicleFactory/README.md

 ## Prerequisites

 - .NET 8
+- project supports docker-compose with docker.yml file that constructs a MySql database with initial schema and data scripts.
+- API uses swagger to view endpoints

 ## Background
 Popsicle Co., a very successful Popsicle factory, would like to come out of the stone age by bringing their store to the  Web.
 In order to support multiple clients they need a RESTFUL web service to manage their Popsicle inventory.